 Hello, I’m Professor Pamela Wade.
 As an early alumnus of Christ College Irvine—and then later, Concordia University—I have been blessed with a successful career in both business and education, for which CUI well prepared me and for which, I am incredibly thankful.
 As such, I welcome this opportunity to work with you in the University’s OWL.
 An author, co-author, and editor-in-chief for more than thirty, award-winning business books and training programs, it’s been my privilege to be a requested speaker for national and international conferences.
 In my current consulting work, I appreciate collaboratively designing and implementing results-driven initiatives, with proven ROI.
 A few achievements include a 1996 Telly Award; a 2002 Training Program of the Year Award; a 20-year circulation for one of my books, available in three languages; and amazing clients ranging from Walt Disney to Genentech to the Vatican.
 My husband and I actively participate in the community and enjoy residing as “empty-nesters” in Orange County.

 Hi!
 My name is Jenna Spradley.
 I love stories.
 I love to write them, and I love to be in them.
 Perhaps most of all I love to read them, whether it’s a personal narrative, thesis paper, poem, case study, or novel.
-While I was earning a Bachelor’s in Psychology at CUI, I provided one-on-one assistance to students for two years at the University’s Writing Center.
+While I was earning a Bachelor’s in Psychology at CUI, I provided one-on-one assistance to students for two years at the University’s Writing Studio.
 I’m currently a graduate student at Cal State University Long Beach, where I’m earning my Masters degree in Social Work.
 During the week I provide therapy for victims of domestic violence.
 I am honored to be invited into each story—spoken and written.
 I’m delighted to work with you on the Online Writing Lab and provide non-judgmental, humble yet critical, analysis and advice for whatever style paper you have.

 Hello!
 I'm Danika Schmid, a 2016 Concordia graduate with a BA in History and Political Thought.
 I switched majors a couple of times though, so I have experience with many disciplines, writing styles, and professors!
 During my undergrad years, I worked at CUI's on-campus Writing Studio for two years and also tutored a variety of subjects.
 I am now in the process of obtaining my California Social Science Teaching Credential and Lutheran Teaching Certificate through CUI, so I will be heading into teaching and maybe coaching full time in the near future (so yes, I love reading Education and MCAA papers!).
 When I'm not working with youth or editing papers, I enjoy going to Disneyland, checking books off my ever-growing reading list, and traveling throughout California and beyond.
 Writing can be a daunting process, but I look forward to helping you with any questions you may have!